DDMAL/MIRAI/_presentations/2017/Arthur_MEI,_Humdrum,_and_Music21:_A_Comparison_of_Music_Encoding_Systems_and_Toolkits_2017.md

 ---
 presentation_year: 2017
+year: 2017
 ---

 Arthur, Claire.
 2017a.
 “MEI, Humdrum, and Music21: A Comparison of Music Encoding Systems and Toolkits.”
-In Proceedings of the Music Encoding Conference (2015-2017).
+In <i>Proceedings of the Music Encoding Conference (2015-2017)</i>.
 Tours, France.